7’2 Winged-Twin Rounded-Pin

 A good friend of mine once said, “Every board goes… some boards just go better than others.”
 This blueberry tint 7’2 Winged Twin Rounded Pin is one of these rare boards that just goes better than others.

 In late 2019, I asked Griffin to shape me a board that would marry the paddle-power of a mid-length with the drive of something much much shorter.
-I loved the idea of doing a longer twin fin with lots of speed and long-beautiful lines.
+I loved the idea of a longer twin fin that could maximize speed and draw long-beautiful lines.

 This is what Griffin came up with—wide point set far forward, small wings, & exaggerated Vee in the tail.
 Meet the WTRP.